 Complaints, queries or frustrations

-As a service business working with all brands of watches from every era, The WATCH Lab has occasionally not satisfactorily communicated certain issues as well as we would like to have done.
+As a service business working with all brands of watches from every era, The Watch Lab has occasionally not satisfactorily communicated certain issues as well as we would like to have done.
 Customers can rightly feel frustrated or annoyed without access to all the facts.
-Certain watches are occasionally required to be returned for corrective attention post completion also.
-This is not common but does happen with all watch repairers form time to time and especially with old mechanical watches which are often is a very worn state.
-Known as a return-job, the watch is treated as high priority and completed just as soon as possible after corrective attention and extensive testing.
-Return Jobs are unfortunately but inevitably reasonably common with vintage and obsolete movement timepieces.
+Certain watches are on occasion required to be returned for corrective attention post completion.
+This is not common but does happen with all watch repairers, and especially with old mechanical watches which are often in a much worn state.
+Known as a return-job, the watch is treated as high priority and completed just as soon as possible.
+After corrective attention and extensive testing, watches are returned to the branch where the customer is called again to advise of collection.
+Return Jobs are unfortunate but reasonably common for all repairers working with vintage and obsolete movement timepieces.

 The above are matters we take very seriously.
-The WATCH Lab will always endeavour to explain in detail issues such as water resistance, timekeeping, ongoing watch maintenance, expected performance or performance limitations (older watches), do’s and don’ts etc. We fully understand the importance of our customers both happy with WATCH Lab repairs but also understanding what has been carried out and why.
+The Watch Lab always endeavors to explain in detail issues such as water resistance, timekeeping, ongoing watch maintenance, expected performance or performance limitations (older watches), do’s and don’ts etc. We fully understand the importance of our customers both happy with WATCH Lab repairs but also understanding what has been carried out and why.

-Should there be a problem where you not feel that matters are not being explained properly or you feel the watch has not been repaired to your expectation, then in the first instance we request you email us at email@example.com Please quote the service job number, your postcode then bullet-point the details of the issues experienced.
-The WATCH Lab will look into the job and respond accordingly as soon as we are able.
+Should there be a problem where you not feel that matters are not being explained properly or you feel the watch has not been repaired to your expectation, then in the first instance we request you email us at firstname.lastname@example.org Please quote the service job number, your postcode then bullet-point the details of the issues experienced.
+The Watch Lab will look into the job and respond accordingly within 2-3 working days